SudoCode7/Online_Price__Tracking/README.md

 For google, go to Manage your account in Profile -> Security tab -> Scroll Down to Less secure apps -> enable it.

+Web Driver-
+Just go on google and check your browser version. -> Copying the version, download your version of web driver from google and paste it in the same folder as of the program.
+-> If you are using Edge name it as "MicrosoftWebDriver".
+-> Or if you are using Chrome name it as "ChromeDriver".

 *************JUST ENTER IN THE FIELDS WHEREVER ASKED**************